benreiff/Leaflet-Earthquake/README.md

    ![3-Data](Leaflet-Step-1/Images/USGS_webpage_header.PNG)

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes on the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
-I chose the catagory providing all earthquakes in a 24-hour period, which returned a JSON representation of that data.
+I chose the catagory providing information on all earthquakes in a 24-hour period, which returned a JSON representation of that data.

    ![USGS_GeoJSON](Leaflet-Step-1/Images/USGS_GeoJson.PNG)